Teofimo Lopez is treading a disturbing path through boxing

 The result, a unanimous decision, surprised many.
 It surprised those who had predicted a customary win for a generational great; it surprised those who had witnessed Lomachenko fight back from the brink to threaten Lopez’s early lead.
 It did not, however, surprise either Teofimo Lopez in the building.
 The Brooklyn-born, 25-year-old Lopez – 23 at the time – had never doubted the outcome.
 Nor had his father.
 The pair have long walked a thin, fragile line between confidence and delusion, but Lopez Jr had never been beaten and they could not entertain the notion that any fighter would change that fact; not even Lomachenko.

 As his father hoisted him aloft, a tearful Lopez Jr preached to a near-empty room that the result had been inevitable, even from his days as an Olympian representing Honduras in 2016.
-The fight was close, but for Lopez, it was career-making.
+The fight was close, but for Lopez it was career-making.
 He was the youngest boxer to hold four belts at once in the history of the sport.

 The problem for the American was that his next fight was equally close, but career-making for George Kambosos Jr. Lopez had touched the mat in Round 2, a shotgun right hand collapsing the champion to the canvas.
 Kambosos Jr, too, was forced to climb off the mat before all was said and done, toppled off balance and off his feet in Round 10.
 But it was the Australian who would have the world titles to show for his sacrifices across 36 minutes.
 What did Lopez have to show?
 Little more than bruises stamped over his eyes, highlighted by smeary circles of blood.
 Incredulous, the American began his celebrations anyway.